-This year, a total of $75,000 in grant funding is available to be split between local governments, organisations and community groups to host events during WA Bike Month.
-DoT’s annual funding contribution is $50,000; this year RAC has contributed $25,000 towards the grant funding pot, making it the largest WA Bike Month to date.
+In 2023, a total of $75,000 in grant funding was available to be split between local governments, organisations and community groups to host events during WA Bike Month.
+DoT’s annual funding contribution is $50,000; in 2023 RAC contributed $25,000 towards the grant funding pot, making it the largest WA Bike Month to date.

-WestCycle has been contracted by DoT to deliver WA Bike Month 2023 and administer grant funding during October.
+WestCycle was contracted by DoT to deliver WA Bike Month 2023 and administer grant funding during October.

-In 2023, funding as part of the WA Bike Month grants program is offered in three categories:
+In 2023, funding as part of the WA Bike Month grants program were offered in three categories: